openstack-archive/fuel-plugin-unity/doc/source/user-guide.rst

 #.
 Volume is not created on EMC Unity array.

    Double check extra specs for the emc volume type.
-Refer to above steps for details.
+Refer to above step :ref:`Create extra specs <create-extra-specs>` for details.

 #.
 How can I Manage more than one Unity array in one OpenStack deployment.

-   Due to the limitation of Fuel Web UI framework, Plugin can hardly define a approach to configure multiple Unity array in one time.
+   Due to the limitation of Fuel Web UI framework, plugin can hardly define a approach to configure multiple Unity array in one time.
-   To do this, User has to append new Unity array configuration to existing */etc/cinder/cinder.conf* and restart *cinder-volume* service on all controller nodes.
+   See :ref:`Add multiple Unity <add-multiple-unity>` for more details.

 #.
 Cannot see plugin pages in Fuel Web UI.